algernon/Kaleidoscope-LangPack-European/README.md

 `Compose` key.
 The package has been tested under X.org and Windows with `WinCompose`.

-Supported languages: French, German, Hungarian, Swedish.
+Supported languages: French, German, Hungarian, Polish, Swedish.

 ## Using the plugin